 Greek Yoghurt Dough

 I am not sure who the originally creator was of the yoghurt dough to credit (if anyone reads this and knows, please do let me know).
-I did try to find wh it was, but if you google Greek Yoghurt dough you will get pages and pages of different recipes using the method.
-This is of course an adaption on the original dough.
+I did try to find who it was, but if you google Greek Yoghurt dough you will get pages and pages of different recipes using the method.
+My version is of course an adaption on the original dough.